 1998 - Elections see communists emerging as biggest party, but a centrist, reform-minded coalition forms the government.

-2001 February - The elections see the communists under Vladimir Voronin win just over 50% of the vote.
-Voronin is elected president in April.
+2001 February - Elections see the communists under Vladimir Voronin win just over 50% of the vote.

 2002 January - Announcement of plans to make Russian an official language and compulsory in schools sparks months of mass protests which end only when the scheme is shelved.